Janus Henderson UK Responsible Income Fund

 This fund is helping shift the dial from brown to green by...

-The fund seeks a responsible approach to investing in UK companies by incorporating environmental, social and governance (ESG) factors in investment decisions and avoiding companies that the investment manager considers to be involved in business activities and behaviours that may be environmentally and/or socially harmful.
+The Fund seeks a responsible approach to investing in UK companies by ESG factors in investment decisions and avoiding companies that the investment manager considers to be involved in business activities and behaviours that may be environmentally and/or socially harmful.

 Fund Holdings